Giving Cynara a New Life

 Restoration of the hull planking began soon after the dismantling with the removal of paint on the ship’s bottom.
 Despite the huge task, restoration leaders Paul Harvey and Ben Hobbs banned the use of power tools on this task to avoid damaging the outer planking, and a three-man team did the entire job with hand-held scrapers.
 The idea to minimize any damage was made knowing how difficult it is to find teak planks of the same length, which pushed the team towards maximum salvation of anything that could be reused.

-Repairing the Deck
+Replacing the Deck

 In accordance with the plan to use as much of the original material as possible, some parts of the teak planks that were removed were used to make dowels for use in the restoration.
-And even though the wood had become dry and grimy, its original brilliance could be restored simply by shaving the surface, proving the strength and flexibility of teak as a valuable building material.
+And even though the wood had become dry and grimy, its original brilliance could be restored simply by shaving the surface, proving the strength and flexibility of teak as a valuable to durable.

 After much of the structural work on Cynara had been completed, the new teak deck installation was laid between September 13 and October 18, 2019, by six expert shipwrights.
 The new deck is made up of three layers: a ceiling layer, a layer of plywood, and the top teak surface layer.
 This design resulted in a deck that is far stronger than the original; it can be easily maintained and, if necessary, restored in the future.

 Over the month of installation, the team worked long hours with extraordinary focus and dedication to ensure the deck would meet the high standards of the Cynara restoration.
-The finished deck is a tribute to their efforts, one that is sure to last for at least another century.